What is TOGAF? TOGAF: The Open Group Architecture Framework

 How did TOGAF evolve?

-At the heart of TODAF is the Architecture Development Method (ADM) which assists businesses in establishing a process around enterprise architecture lifecycle.
-The ADM can be adapted and customized to a specific organizational need, which in turn can help inform the business’s approach to information architecture.
-By establishing requirements through multiple check points, an organization can repeat the ADM process with minimal errors and create efficiencies within their business.
+At the heart of TODAF is the Architecture Development Method (ADM), which assists businesses in establishing a process around the enterprise architecture lifecycle.
+The ADM can be adapted and customized to a specific organizational need, which can help inform the business’s approach to information architecture.
+By establishing requirements through multiple checkpoints, an organization can repeat the ADM process with minimal errors and create efficiencies within their business.

 How Does TOGAF Work?

 TOGAF is an enterprise architecture framework that embodies the concept of the Enterprise Continuum.
-This means that it provides a way for different actors within an organization to communicate and work together on developing an IT architecture.
-TOGAF also allows for the use of multiple frameworks, models, and assets in conjunction with its own Foundation Architecture.
+This means it allows different organizational actors to communicate and work together to develop an IT architecture.
+With its foundation architecture, TOGAF also allows for using multiple frameworks, models, and assets.
 TOGAF provides all the necessary assets to carry out architectural development.

 ToGAF is a comprehensive framework for enterprise architecture that defines how an organization should develop and manage its information systems.
 Within the Enterprise Continuum, the 10 phases of the TOGAF are designed to help businesses develop an Information System in an open, accountable, and business-centric way.

-Preliminary Phase: In order to understand how TOGAF works, it is important to first understand the preparatory and initiation activities that are necessary.
+Preliminary Phase: To understand how TOGAF works, it is important to understand the necessary preparatory and initiation activities first.
 Before anything else, an Architecture Capability must be created, which includes customizing TOGAF for your organization, selecting appropriate tools, and defining Architecture Principles.

 Phase A: Architecture Vision: Businesses must –